byusupdzhanov/redditParserBot/README.md

 <h2>Other</h2>
-If you want, you can inform me <a href="https://t.me/dontbesoseriouspls">here</a> about writing docs etc.
+If you want, you can ask me <a href="https://t.me/dontbesoseriouspls">here</a> for help or other info about my bot.